 A report that shows how grant funds were spent.
 The report may include a spreadsheet or table of expenses and/or actual copies of receipts.

-A report required at the end the grant time frame, requesting a narrative about the outcome of the grant and a grant expenditure report.
-Some final report forms provide an opportunity to include a renewal request.
+A report is required at the end of the grant time frame, requesting a narrative about the outcome of the grant and a grant expenditure report.

 Funds Raised Report